 Information we may collect from you

 DC collects personal information about you whenever you use our services.
-Some of it is information you give us directly when, for example, you email.
-Other information is collected as you interact with us.
+Some of it is information you may give us directly, for example, you email; other information is collected as you interact with us.

 Information you give us

 You may give us information about you with your consent, for example by filling in a form or sending us an e-mail.
 This information may be personal, financial, educational, or related to your employment history.

 DC collects information for some or all of the following reasons: